Healthcare associated infection – how you can help reduce it

-- Making sure we only use clean equipment when caring for you.
+- making sure we only use clean equipment when caring for you and

 Infection control is one of our top priorities.
 We recognise the important role played by staff, patients and visitors in reducing the risk of infection and making your stay more comfortable.

 It is really important for your care that the information you give us is as full and accurate as possible.
 If you would like this information in a different format, such as audio tape, braille or large print, or in another language, please speak to the Communications Team on 020 8768 4500 or email firstname.lastname@example.org.